 Access to Notes

-Under the terms of the 1998 Data Protection Act, you have a right to access all notes kept on you.
+Under current Data Protection regulations (GDPR 2018), you have a right to access all notes kept on you.
 If those notes contain references to other individuals these may not be made available to you, as data protection is also granted to third parties.

 If your file includes a letter or additional information from the person responsible for your clinical care, such as a GP or psychiatrist, consent from the relevant practitioner must be obtained before the correspondence is disclosed.